samtay/samtay.github.io/_posts/2020-07-03-first-foray-into-rust.md

 ---
 layout: post
 title: My first foray into Rust
-description: A story of coming to Rust from Haskell
+description: A story of coming to Rust from Haskell.
 tags: [rust, haskell, tui]
 ---